ilwoongchoi/Portfolio/README.md

 ## Music Composition Software

 During my research I made a music composition app that was supposed to help people in creating music.
-I included this in the portfolio to show that.along with some of my other research files, these display my ability to design and make user interfaces and dashboards .
-As I have already mentioned in my cv, from very young age I was very interested in web design and web development was one of the first areas of programming that I began my coding hobby with.
-I During my research I made a music composition app that was supposed to help people in creating music.
-I included this in the portfolio to show that.along with some of my other research files, these display my ability to design and make user interfaces and dashboards .
-As I have already mentioned in my cv, from very young age I was very keen in web design and web development was one of the first areas of programming that I began my coding hobby with. make flawless web and user interface ui, especially with the help of Ai.
+I included this in the portfolio to show that along with some of my other research files, these display my ability to design and make user interfaces and dashboards.
+As I have already mentioned in my cv, from very young age I was very keen in web design and web development was one of the first areas of programming that I began my coding hobby with.
+I can make flawless web and user interface GUI, especially with the help of AI.

 https://raw.githack.com/ilwoongchoi/Portfolio/main/interdisciplinary_research/music_composition_software/composer.html
 https://raw.githack.com/ilwoongchoi/Portfolio/main/interdisciplinary_research/music_composition_software/composer2.html

 <img width="450" height="181" alt="image" src="https://github.com/user-attachments/assets/3eaf5d6a-1317-498f-b7b6-bfbe8d43e533" />
 <img width="450" height="205" alt="image" src="https://github.com/user-attachments/assets/424fb36d-6c85-4979-b630-844ee4d59ded" />